Visiting Attorneys – Admission Pro Hac Vice

-An attorney who is not a member of the bar of this Court may appear and practice in this Court provided that the attorney files with the Clerk a Certification of Admission Pro Hac Vice for each case in which the attorney will enter an appearance.
-This certificate is available on the Court’s website (see Supporting Documents on this page).
-Attorneys seeking PHV admission will no longer be required to file a “Notice of Appearance Pro Hac Vice”, but should file this certificate instead.
-Associated local counsel must sign the form.
+An attorney who is not a member of the bar of this Court may appear and practice in this Court provided that the attorney files with the Clerk a Certification for Admission Pro Hac Vice for each case in which the attorney will enter an appearance.
 The Clerk will investigate the requesting attorney’s eligibility as necessary.

 Associated Local Counsel